The Sleeping CCP Officials: Xi Jinping’s Anti-Corruption Campaign and Cadre Passivity

 The article repeatedly emphasized that the CCP, as a “major party,” “faces special difficulties in governing the party and the country,” especially “how to always unify its thinking.”
 Xi mentioned the phenomenon of “small hills, small circles, and small gangs,” and also pointed out that officials are affected by the diversification of social interests and diversification of ideas, etc.

-Lai Rongwei, CEO of the Taiwan Inspirational Association (TIA), told The Epoch Times on March 16 that under the background of the international community’s containment of the CCP, the confrontation between the United States and China, the decline of China’s economy, and the people’s increasing opposition to the CCP, Xi Jinping felt deeply about various situations within the party. worry.
-This article reflects that Xi is pessimistic about the CCP’s ability to maintain its ideology; in addition, he knows that there are people within the party who are forming cliques to oppose his various actions since taking office.
+Lai Rongwei, CEO of the Taiwan Inspirational Association (TIA), told The Epoch Times on March 16 that under the background of the international community’s containment of the CCP, the confrontation between the United States and China, the decline of China’s economy, and the people’s increasing opposition to the CCP, Xi Jinping felt deeply regarding various situations within the party. worry.
+This article reflects that Xi is pessimistic regarding the CCP’s ability to maintain its ideology; in addition, he knows that there are people within the party who are forming cliques to oppose his various actions since taking office.

 “Xi Jinping is not only on the left politically, but also on the economic side.
 Some of the institutional rules since Deng Xiaoping have been broken.
 There are bound to be anti-Xi voices in the party.
 Now that Xi Jinping is in power, the anti-Xi voices have been quietly silenced, but that does not represent them.
 Not gathering.”